svenriebedell/DellConfigHub/README.md

 To exclude any Microsoft KeyVault connection information I am using an excel sheet and secure the access to this by standard solution for authenifications like ADD or certificate.
 In this example the XLSX will be stored on Microsoft Blob Storage but you can use other locations as well but you need to tell the script where it could find your XLSX.

 ![image](https://github.com/svenriebedell/DellConfigurationHub/assets/99394991/d9095ade-207e-4c07-8760-d967cfd7727f)

+## Explaining ADMX deployment

+This Github providing a ADMX Template, this will set RegistryKey on local machine **HKLM:\Software\Dell\DellConfigHub** these keys will be read by PowerShell script.